The Noise Next Door’s Comedy Lock-In: Udderbelly, Southbank, London, 2015

 I saw the family-based show Run Wild!
 At the Brighton Fringe in June 2021.
 Performing on an open air stage in a beautiful venue, The Noise Next Door really entertained the crowd with their extraordinary ability at improvisation.
 The games involved a Head Coach delivering an inspirational speech to his team (the audience) with the crowd suggesting words for the coach to say and a game where if the performers laughed then they would be sprayed with water from toy pistols given to the crowd (which the kids loved).

-The talented foursome that make up The Noise Next Door are so enthusiastic and infectious with the crowd that if I go to the Fringe and they are on or indeed anywhere else, I will always endeavour to see them and they are highly recommended.
+The talented foursome that make up The Noise Next Door are so enthusiastic and infectious and work so hard on stage to give the crowd a brilliantly funny show that if I go to the Fringe and they are on or indeed anywhere else, I will always endeavour to see them and they are highly recommended.